Bucklands Beach AFC

 Bucklands Beach AFC is a semi-professional football club based in Bucklands Beach, New Zealand.
 It currently competes in the NRFL Northern Conference.

 Having won promotion to the NRFL Division 2 for the first time in the 2016 season, Bucklands Beach immediately won promotion to NRFL Division 1 in 2017.

 The club has also completed in the Chatham Cup a number of times including every year since 2013.
-Their best run was in 2018 when it made it to the third round before losing 0–5 to East Coast Bays.
+Their best run was in 2023 when it made it to the fourth round before losing 0–9 to Auckland City FC.

+In 2026, the club is celebrating their 50th anniversary and in special remembrance of this, they created a brand new uniform with a 50th anniversary badge on their uniform for this season.
+They also secured promotion into the NRFL Championship by securing a 2-nil win over Te Atatu AFC on 5th September 2026.